almondtools/stubbornrust/README.md

 Write a method `trigger(&mut self)` which performs the following tasks:

 * it moves all items from it self to all successors
+* it works in cyclic and acyclic graphs

 ### Solutions